MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-complex-units-product-based-contract-lines-sales.md

 Dynamics 365 Project Operations uses quantity factors to support the sale of subscription-based products.
 For subscription-based products, the quantity on the contract or project contract line is expressed as the number of user-months.

-The price of subscription software is usually stored in the catalog as the price per-user, per-month.
+The price of subscription software is stored in the catalog as the price per-user, per-month.
 During the sales process, the price on the contract line is usually the per-user, per-month price that was negotiated and discounted by the sales agent.
 Each deal has a different number of users and a different number of subscription months.
-The quantity that is used to compute the amount of the contract line is a product of the number of users and the number of subscription months.
+The quantity used to calculate the amount of the contract line is a product of the number of users and the number of subscription months.

 To support this type of sale, Project Operations supports the concept of *quantity factors*.
 Quantity factors rely on product attributes.
 When you configure specific properties for a product, you can flag a subset of those properties, or all the properties, as quantity factors.